Maxthegreat99/AntiVPN-TShock/README.md

 ## Translating

-Most if not all of the plugin's text is located in the `AntiVPN_Laang.cs` file, you should have too much trouble translating tho if you require assistance im always willing to help.
-Tho one thing is that you may encounter texts with symbols such as `{0}`, `{1}` etc.. in them, do not delete those from the text as it might cause some commands to simply not work, these are where specific varaible texts like player names or indexes should be, hope this helps while translating.
+Most if not all of the plugin's text is located in the `AntiVPN_Laang.cs` file, you should not have too much trouble translating tho if you require assistance im always willing to help.
+Tho one thing is that you may encounter texts with symbols such as `{0}`, `{1}` etc.. in them, do not delete those from the text as it might cause some commands to simply not work, these are where specific variable texts like player names or indexes should be, hope this helps while translating.

 ## Thank You <3 !!!

-Special thanks to the people at [Crystal Lake](https://discord.gg/cXt6Urhhan) for allowing me to publish publicly their commission despite the time it took for me to finish it, none of this plugin would be here without them so if you are using the plugin please check out their discord at some point, even if you dont speak spanish sending them some kind words for allowing this publication costs nothing.
+Special thanks to the people at [Crystal Lake](https://discord.gg/cXt6Urhhan) for allowing me to publish publicly their commission despite the time it took for me to finish it, none of this plugin would be here without them so if you are using this plugin please check out their discord at some point, even if you dont speak spanish sending them some kind words for allowing this publication costs nothing.
 I also want to thank everyone who encouraged me to continue porting plugins either by using them or supporting me on my [Buy Me A Coffee](https://www.buymeacoffee.com/maxthegreat), time is not always abundant for me so seeing others use what i make is truly an encouragement.
-Hope you enjoy the plugin, if you encounter any bugs please report it on this [discord server](https://www.buymeacoffee.com/maxthegreat).
+Hope you enjoy the plugin, if you encounter any bugs please report it on this [discord server](https://discord.gg/xmHax4BuUR).

 ## Forked Repository
 https://github.com/hdseventh/AntiVPN-TShock